History of Uchiwa|Changes in usage and the three major types of Uchiwa in Japan

 Boshu Uchiwa

 Boshu Uchiwa are made in the southern part of the Boso Peninsula in Chiba Prefecture.
-This area was once called Awa Province (Boshu) and was a bamboo production area.
+This area was once called Awa Province (Boshu) and was a bamboo-producing region.
 When fan production began in the Kanto region during the Edo period (1603-1867), Boshu supported the production as a bamboo production center, but by the Meiji period (1868-1912), uchiwa were also being made in Boshu.
 Later, when Tokyo's fan wholesalers were damaged by the Great Kanto Earthquake, production was expanded by wholesalers who moved to Boshu.
-Boshu Uchiwa are characterized by the "marue" pattern, which makes use of the round shape of the bamboo, and the "saki-dake" window (the part of the Uchiwa not covered with paper), which is made by splitting the bamboo into small pieces.
+Boshu Uchiwa are characterized by the "marue" pattern, which makes use of the round shape of the bamboo, and the "saki-dake" window (the part of the fan not covered with paper), which is made by splitting the bamboo into small pieces.

 Marugame Uchiwa

 Marugame Uchiwa are made in the Marugame area of Kagawa Prefecture.
 In the early Edo period (1603-1867), uchiwa were invented in Marugame as a souvenir for "Konpira mairi," a pilgrimage to Konpira Shrine.
-The design of the souvenir uchiwa is based on the feather fan believed to be carried by powerful tengu, with the word "Kin" written in vermilion-red with a round seal.
+The souvenir uchiwa is said to be a featherround fanThe design of the souvenir uchiwa has the word "Kin" written in circled letters in vermilion-red, in reference to the feathers that are believed to be possessed by the powerful Tengu.
 These uchiwa became popular as souvenirs, which led to the development of Marugame uchiwa.
 With many craftsmen living in the area and materials available nearby, Marugame boasts a large share, 90%, of the total production of Uchiwa in Japan.
 The characteristics of Uchiwa fans from all over Japan are gathered in the region, and a wide variety of shapes and designs are produced.

 Kyoto Uchiwa